mph-/lcapy/doc/circuits.rst

 .. image:: examples/netlists/ss1.png
    :width: 8cm

+If you want to control which node voltages or branch currents are used as output variables, use the `state_space()` method.

 This circuit has two reactive components and thus there are two state variables; the current through `L` and the voltage across `C`.